 HIV can be spread by having unprotected sexual contact with an HIV-positive person.
 Some of the ways to reduce your risk of getting HIV through sexual contact include:

 Recent studies have led the Centers for Disease Control (CDC) to advise that persons who are HIV-positive but who are on Anti-Retroviral Therapy (ART) and have had an undetectible viral load for at least six months have "essentially no risk" of transmitting HIV to others.
-An undetectible viral load means that HIV cannot be detected in their blood through normal testing.
+An undetectible viral load means that HIV cannot be detected in the blood through normal testing.
+This concept is known as Treatment as Prevention (TasP) and is the focus of the worldwide Undetectable=Untransmittable (U=U) movement.
+Knowledge is power, and in the case of U=U it is the power to prevent new transmissions of the virus.